FrankN88/MS2_University-Research-Group/TESTING.md

 Manual testing was conducted on the following elements of the [Projects Page](projects.html):

  - All the elements are responsive (header, footer, titles, jumbotron, clock, quiz, met app)
+ - Clock, quiz and met app maintain their functionality in small devices
  - The Navbar turns into a toggler icon in smaller devices

    ![xxxx Test](place_picture/gif_here)